 The California Naturalist training is an innovative new program developed by the University of California Cooperative Extension to foster a committed corps of volunteer naturalists and citizen scientists trained and ready to take an active role in natural resource conservation, education, and restoration.
-This program provides an overview of California’s diverse ecology through a well-written and accessible workbook, as well as a more in-depth study of the ecology of the Central Coast through lectures and field trips.
-We anticipate that this 10 week course – with supplementary training that is specific to our Garden – will form the foundation of docent training here at the Garden.
+The California Naturalist program provides an overview of California’s diverse ecology, as well as a more in-depth study of the ecology of the Central Coast, through lectures and field trips.